jamietao/evalib/README.md

 3. Postgresql
 4. Mybatis 3.4.6

-### Issues and Solution
-1. SpringBoot cannot server static file - Missing @EnableAutoConfiguration attribute in Application class.
-2. mybatis typealias registration use package works fine when debug in eclipse but it does not work when run from jar package.

 ## Build
 1. Go to evalib-server folder
 2. Run maven command to generate the package: mvn clean package